Chapter 14. Properties

 hsqldb.log_size50size of log when checkpoint is performed

 The value is the size (in megabytes) that the .log file can reach before an automatic checkpoint occurs.
 A checkpoint rewrites the .script file and clears the .log file.
+The special value 0 means no automatic checkpoint.

 SET FILES LOG SIZE <numeric value>